eturino/etudev-rails-server/README.md

 etudev-rails-server
 ===================

-recipe for etudev rails server configuration
+Chef cookbok with recipes for etudev rails server configuration